hpatches/hpatches-benchmark/benchmarks/classification/README.md

 # Classification benchmark

-This benchmark evaluates the performance of feature descriptors when used as simple naive bayes classifiers, based on thresholding of distance between positive and negative pairs.
+This benchmark evaluates the performance of feature descriptors when used as simple naive Bayes classifiers, based on thresholding of distance between positive and negative pairs.

 Evaluation can be done either in terms of ROC [1] curves, or P-R curves [2].

 We provide two protocols for the evaluation: